robinrodricks/FluentListView/README.md

-Can I get rid of the RefreshObject() calls?[¶](#can-i-get-rid-of-the-refreshobject-calls "Permalink to this headline")
+Can I get rid of the RefreshObject() calls?
 ---------------------------------------------------------------------------------------------------------------------------

 > _Whenever my model object changes, I have to call RefreshObject().
 Can’t you do something so that I don’t have to remember to do that?_